-\item The full DESI results also slightly favor a massive scalar field model with $\beta \sim 0.2$ over $\Lambda$CDM.
-Taken together, DR2, CMB and the Pantheon+SH0ES datasets imply a range $\beta = 0.22 - 0.95$, providing some evidence for scalar-field dark energy over $\Lambda$CDM ($\beta =0$).
+\item The full DESI results (DR2) slightly favor a massive scalar field model with $\beta \sim 0.4$ over $\Lambda$CDM.
+Taken together, DR2, Planck and the Pantheon+ datasets imply a 95\% credible range $\beta = 0.22 - 0.95$, providing weak evidence for scalar-field dark energy over $\Lambda$CDM ($\beta =0$).

-\item Under the Bayesian Information Criterion (BIC), the best-performing model based on the DESI DR1 results is $\Lambda$CDM.
-However, the full DESI results favor $w_0w_a$ over both $\Lambda$CDM and a scalar field model.

-\item All the alternatives to $\Lambda$CDM considered here differ from $\Lambda$CDM and one another by their predictions for the present age of the Universe, $H_0t_0$.
-Current determinations of $H_0$ and $t_0$ are not precise enough to make $H_0t_0$ a good discriminator, but they might in the future.

-\item The $w_0w_a$ parameterization is limited in its ability to model dark energy, allowing only four generic behaviors: monotonically increasing or decreasing, or with a maximum or minimum.
-Further, $w_0w_a$ is essentially a one-dimensional parameterization of scalar field models, and unless $\beta$ is small, it cannot represent scalar field dark energy to the sub-percent level needed for the DESI results.

 \item DESI determines the behavior of dark energy based upon the assumption of a two-component universe, dark energy plus matter that evolves as $a^{-3}$; if that assumption is not correct, DESI's inferences about dark energy will be wrong.
 The odd behavior of the DESI-inferred dark energy, could be revealing something even more interesting than evolving dark energy, e.g., a small variation in the mass of the dark matter particle.

+\item The alternatives to $\Lambda$CDM differ from it and one another by their predictions for the age of the Universe, $H_0t_0$.
+Current determinations of $H_0$ and $t_0$ are not precise enough to discriminate meaningfully, but they might in the future.

 \end{enumerate}